scala-subscript/koans/README.md

 # SubScript Koans
-SubScript Koans are inspired by Scala Koans, Ruby Koans and similar projects.
+SubScript Koans are small exercises that teach you SubScript.
+They have been inspired by Scala Koans and Ruby Koans.
-They are a compilation of small exercises designed to teach you SubScript.

-To get started with the project:
+## Getting Started

 1. [Download](https://github.com/scala-subscript/koans/releases/download/v1.0.0/subscript-koans-1.0.0.zip) and unzip the latest release to a directory of your choice.
 2. Navigate to that directory from your command line.
 3. Open the SBT console: `sbt`.
-4. Run the koans from SBT console: `koans`.
+4. Run the koans from the SBT console: `koans`.

-You'll see all your completed koans colored in green and the koan suite to be worked on colored in red:
+You will see all your completed koans colored in green, and the koan suite to be worked on colored in red:
 ```
 [info] AboutSubScript:
 [info] - Koan 1 *** FAILED ***
 [info]   Test 1 is wrong: think more about it!
 (KoanSuite.scala:28)
 ```

 This means you need to work on AboutSubScript koan suite, Koan 1, Test 1.
-Find it at `src/test/scala/subscript/koans/` folder, open it and make the tests pass.
+The source is at `src/test/scala/subscript/koans/` folder.
+Your task is to edit the file so that the tests passes.
 The instructions in the koans will be helpful for you.

-In case you can't solve a particular test, rename `test` to `show` and the program will give you a clue on the next run.
+In case you can't solve a particular test, you may change a call to the `test` method into a call to `show`;
+then the program will give you a clue on the next run.
+Alternatively you may run the koans from the SBT console using the command `show` instead of `koans`.

 **IMPORTANT:** Currently SubScript files are translated by a combination of a preprocessor and the normal Scala compiler.
 This implies that error messages that the Scala compiler generatess may point to wrong lines.
 Please be guided by koan and test ids (Koan 1, Test 1) to identify failing tests, not by the line number indicated in the error!